mrkruoff/personal_site/README.md

+# Personal Site

+Personal site for portfolio

+Now upgraded to use vite and typescript instead of CRA.
+Deployed using Netlify.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.